uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/accessors.rst

 Each accessor implementation shall:

-1. Define a single :term:`format of the data <Data format>` for the accessor.
+1. Define a single :term:`format of the data <Data format>` for the access.
 Every single accessor type shall return and use only one data format.

-2. Provide an access to at least one in-memory :txtref:`dataset` implementation (such as :code:`table`, its sub-types, or :txtref:`<table-builder>s`).

-3. Provide read-only, write-only, or read-write access to the data.
-If an accessor supports several :txtref:`dataset` implementations to be passed in, it is not necessary for an accessor to support all access modes for every input object.
+2. Provide read-only, write-only, or read-write access to the data.
+If an accessor supports several object types to be passed in, it is not necessary for an accessor to support all access modes for every input object.
 For example, tables shall support a single read-only mode according to their :txtref:`<table> concept` definition.

-4. Provide the names for read and write operations following the pattern:
+3. Provide the names for available operations following the pattern:

-   - :code:`pull_*()` for reading
+   - :code:`pull_*()` for obtaining values from accessed object.

-   - :code:`push_*()` for writing
+   - :code:`push_*()` for updating the accessed object data.

-5. Be lightweight.
-Its constructors from :txtref:`dataset` implementations shall not have heavy operations such as copy of data, reading, writing, any sort of conversions.
-These operations shall be performed by heavy operations :code:`pull_*()` and :code:`push_*()`.
+4. Be lightweight.
+Its constructors shall not have heavy operations such as copy of data, reading, writing, any sort of conversions.
+These operations shall be performed by methods :code:`pull_*()` and :code:`push_*()`.
 It is not necessary to have copy- or move- constructors for accessor implementations since it shall be designed for use in a local scope.

+5. Methods :code:`pull_*()` and :code:`push_*()` shall avoid data copies and conversions when it is possible to use memory directly from the accessed object.

 .. _accessor_types: